kleqing/Vaio-VGN-NS240E-Hackintosh/README.md

 ### iMessage/Facetime and App Store
 * AppStore will work if you have an internet connection.
-* For Facetime & iMessage, i will have a guide later.
+* For Facetime & iMessage, follow this <a href="https://github.com/red-toxic/iMessage-Fix/">guide</a>.

   ![Screenshot](Screenshots/FT&iM.png)